ElementsProject/lightning/doc/lightningd-config.5.md

 Disable the DNS bootstrapping mechanism to find a node by its node ID.

  **tor-service-password**=*PASSWORD*
-Set a Tor control password, which may be needed for *autotor:* to authenticate to the Tor control port.
+Set a Tor control password, which may be needed for *autotor:** to authenticate to the Tor control port.

  **grpc-port**=*PORT*
-Set the port where the GRPC server will listen incoming request, if it is not specified, the GRPC server is disabled.
+Set the port where the GRPC server will listen incoming request, if it is not set no server is started.

 ### Lightning Plugins